Battosai42/amcp/README.md

 # amcp
 **WORK IN PROGRESS!**

-ampc is an automated measurement of crystal parameters using a vector network analyser.
+ampc is an automated measurement tool of crystal parameters using a vector network analyser.